vulkanCommand/vulkanCommand/README.md

     E --> F["Lessons for the next build"]
 ```

-I am not trying to collect technologies.
+I am not trying to stack technologies.
 I am trying to build systems that survive contact with real users, real data, and real deployment constraints.

 ---